Vegan Braised Red Cabbage with Apples and Pecans

 In addition to cabbage being one of my faves to throw into a salad..
 Braised red cabbage is one of my all time loves!

 I feel as though the first time I experienced braised red cabbage was at a restaurant, thus it was packed with sugar, butter and everything that defeats the purpose of enjoying cabbage.
 However, I loved the concept and the overall tart flavor profile, so I was on a mission a year or so ago to recreate this concept.
 I’m just so glad I did, because it’s one of my obsessions!

-I love this recipe as its packed to the max with nutrients, made with minimal ingredients, features only a dash of coconut sugar, sweetness is mostly derived from the apples, a tartness from the apple cider vinegar, has texture, and the toasted pecans add an element of savoriness.
-Ingredients are accessible, affordable, requires minimal skills to make and the presentation will make you look like a true iron chef.
+I love this recipe as its packed to the max with nutrients, made with minimal ingredients, features only a dash of coconut sugar, sweetness is mostly derived from the apples, a tartness from the apple cider vinegar, has texture, the toasted pecans add an element of savoriness and it has wine!!
+Ingredients are accessible, affordable, it requires minimal skills to make, can easily be produced in bulk, and is the perf holiday side dish!

 If you’re looking for the perf addition to your upcoming holiday spread, you to try my classic vegan Braised Red Cabbage with apples & toasted pecans!

 Why this recipe rocks: